OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: Experiments

 \section{Experiments}

-In this section, we provide the baselines of the OLKAVS dataset for the two common tasks: audio-visual speech recognition and multi-view lip reading.
-The former was conducted to analyze the effectiveness of multi-modal training over uni-modal training on changing noise levels, whereas the latter focused on utilizing multi-view data for increasing lip reading performance over frontal-view-only data.
+In this section, we outline OLKAVS dataset baselines for AVSR and multi-view lip reading.
+The former examines multi-modal versus uni-modal training, while the latter assesses the advantage of multi-view data over frontal-view-only training.